0xb120/cheatsheets_and_ctf-notes/Raindrop/Black-box Penetration Testing for Blazor WebAssemblyServer Apps.md

 ![](https://46566498.fs1.hubspotusercontent-na1.net/hubfs/46566498/Imported_Blog_Media/Blazor_pen-test.png)

 > [!summary]
->Learn how to effectively conduct black-box penetration testing on Blazor WebAssembly/Server applications to uncover and mitigate vulnerabilities.
+> Learn how to effectively conduct black-box penetration testing on Blazor WebAssembly/Server applications to uncover and mitigate vulnerabilities.

 How to pentest Blazor Server apps?
 Blazor comes in two models: Blazor WebAssembly (client-side) and Blazor Server.
 Despite the strengths and features Blazor offers, applications built on this framework are not immune to vulnerabilities.
 What is the Blazor Framework?
 Blazor is a modern front-end framework built on HTML, CSS, and C#.
 It allows you to create web applications with reusable components that can be executed on both the client (via WebAssembly) and the server.
 Reconnaissance
 For a Blazor Web Assembly application, this involves:

-&gt;
-&gt;Identifying accessible endpoints: Discovering all public-facing resources and entry points.
+Identifying accessible endpoints: Discovering all public-facing resources and entry points.
-&gt;Analyzing the structure of WebAssembly (Wasm) files: Examining the contents of Wasm files to identify business logic and sensitive information.
+Analyzing the structure of WebAssembly (Wasm) files: Examining the contents of Wasm files to identify business logic and sensitive information.
-&gt;Collecting information about libraries, APIs, and resources: Understanding what third-party components and APIs the application depends on.
+Collecting information about libraries, APIs, and resources: Understanding what third-party components and APIs the application depends on.
 Blazor applications often use WebSocket connections for real-time communication, particularly in Blazor Server apps.
 This can add complexity to penetration testing as the communication is more dynamic than traditional HTTP requests.
 Additionally, Blazor has built-in mitigations for many common vulnerabilities, which makes the process more challenging but still essential to ensure security, especially for custom logic or configurations.
 Tools Needed
-&gt;1.
-Burp Suite
+1. Burp Suite
-&gt;Purpose: Burp Suite is an all-in-one platform for web application security testing.
+Purpose: Burp Suite is an all-in-one platform for web application security testing.
 It allows penetration testers to intercept, inspect, and modify traffic between the browser and server, making it invaluable for testing APIs, WebSocket connections, and identifying vulnerabilities such as injection attacks or broken authentication.
-&gt;Use Case: Intercept WebSocket traffic, manipulate requests, and test API interactions in a Blazor application.
+Use Case: Intercept WebSocket traffic, manipulate requests, and test API interactions in a Blazor application.
-&gt;2.
-ILSpy
+2. ILSpy
-&gt;Purpose: ILSpy is an open-source .NET decompiler that allows testers to inspect the internal structure of .NET assemblies, including WebAssembly files (.wasm).
+Purpose: ILSpy is an open-source .NET decompiler that allows testers to inspect the internal structure of .NET assemblies, including WebAssembly files (.wasm).
 It is useful for reverse-engineering Blazor applications to reveal sensitive logic, hardcoded secrets, and other internal functionality.
-&gt;Use Case: Decompile Wasm files to examine client-side logic and look for sensitive information like hardcoded tokens or API keys.
+Use Case: Decompile Wasm files to examine client-side logic and look for sensitive information like hardcoded tokens or API keys.
-&gt;3.
-ChatGPT
+3. ChatGPT
-&gt;Purpose: ChatGPT can assist with automating tasks, generating scripts, and providing insight into specific vulnerabilities or test results.
+Purpose: ChatGPT can assist with automating tasks, generating scripts, and providing insight into specific vulnerabilities or test results.
 It can also help with writing reports, creating proof-of-concept (PoC) code, and offering guidance on remediation steps.
-&gt;Use Case: Get detailed explanations for vulnerabilities, generate scripts, and produce clean, well-organized reports.
+Use Case: Get detailed explanations for vulnerabilities, generate scripts, and produce clean, well-organized reports.
-&gt;4.
-Nuclei
+4. Nuclei
-&gt;Purpose: Nuclei is a fast and customizable vulnerability scanner that allows testers to run templates for discovering vulnerabilities across a wide range of protocols.
+Purpose: Nuclei is a fast and customizable vulnerability scanner that allows testers to run templates for discovering vulnerabilities across a wide range of protocols.
 It’s effective for large-scale scanning and identifying issues quickly.
-&gt;Use Case: Use Nuclei to scan for known vulnerabilities in Blazor applications using templates, such as checking for exposed files like blazor.boot.json.
+Use Case: Use Nuclei to scan for known vulnerabilities in Blazor applications using templates, such as checking for exposed files like blazor.boot.json.
 Analyze the blazor.boot.json File:

-&gt;
-&gt;Upon discovering the publicly accessible blazor.boot.json file, download it to view the list of the application’s resources, such as WebAssembly files, DLLs, and assemblies.
+Upon discovering the publicly accessible blazor.boot.json file, download it to view the list of the application’s resources, such as WebAssembly files, DLLs, and assemblies.
-&gt;Find references to important files like CyberAR.wasm (or other platform-specific files).
+Find references to important files like CyberAR.wasm (or other platform-specific files).